 Excessive visceral fat through the midsection has been associated with high blood pressure, high levels of LDL (“bad”) cholesterol and an increased risk of heart attack and stroke.
 According to a recent Harvard study, 427 healthy men between 17 and 90 found that in each decade of adult life, the body fat of sedentary men increased 17 percent and the waist circumference 2 percent; regular exercise, though, reduced fat accumulation to just 3 percent per decade and held the mid-body bulge to just 1 percent per decade.

 The Do's and Don'ts of Belly Fat Burn

 So what works and does not work when it comes to minimizing abdominal fat?

 1) Does NOT Work: Crunches and curl-type ab exercises.
-Yes, these exercises do help strengthen the muscles that are lying under the layers of fat, but it won’t reduce the stuff that rests on top.
+Yes, these exercises do help strengthen the muscles that are lying under the layers of fat of your belly, but it won’t reduce the stuff that rests on top.
 Keep doing your core work.
-It’s essential for a strong back and abdominal region.
-It won’t necessarily burn off the fat that surrounds that area.
+It's essential for a strong back and abdominal region.
+It won't necessarily burn off the fat that surrounds that area.

 2) Does Work: Consistent regular interval exercises several times each week (anywhere from 30 to 60 minutes) has a positive impact on reducing not only abdominal body fat, but high blood pressure and cholesterol, too.
 Get your heart rate high for a few minutes, working in the "comfortably uncomfortable" (or higher) zone.
 Then let your heart rates drop by easing off.
 When you're recovered, repeat the process.
 Don't forget to maintain a balance of core work, too!
 Hey, this is one of my favorite workouts.
 Check it out.
 It's only 7 minutes long, but works your whole body, boosting metabolism.